Jordan-Sue/game-library/README.md

 - As a user, I want to change the completion status of a game to completed
 - As a user, I want to change the play time of a game
 - As a user, I want to see if I have a game in my library
+- As a user, I want to save my game library to a file
+- As a user, I want to load my game library from a file